 Certain American dishes are best made for a crowd.
 Take, for instance, Brunswick stew and booya.
 They’re brewed most often in the fall, with a traditional base built on whatever a hunter brings home.
 At one time–and not too long ago–baby squirrels were a main ingredient.
 The reason for this was there were so many squirrels around that they might as well just jump into the pot.
 A good squirrel hunter will tell you the most important and pleasurable aspect of shooting squirrels is the chance to sit still, your back against a comfortable tree in a quiet forest, just listening to the woodsy noises around you.

 That all sounded pretty good to me and since one of my firm principles when I’m told an old recipe is to stick to the original concept as much as I can, I looked around for a hunter.
 Unfortunately, I couldn’t find any locals hunters living within a thousand-mile radius of Brooklyn who expressed interest in allowing a completely gun-scared, antsy-pants novice to tag along with them, let alone watch them skin enough of their catch to make a decent amount for either dish.
-So, instead, I drove around and to find Brunswick stew and booya cooks.
+So, instead, I drove around Virginia and Minnesota to find Brunswick stew and booya cooks.
 Since fall is also prime food contest and fundraising season, I met a lot of them, all of whom, I was happy to say, stuck to the modern recipe in which chicken or beef replaced squirrels.

 The recipes, in structure and content, are strikingly similar, their differences coming down to just a few points:

 Location: If you’re eating Brunswick stew, chances are you’re points south, starting in Virginia and moving along to Georgia; booya marks the Midwest, especially around Minnesota.

 Order: How the ingredients are added to the pot.